Get a free online consultation today to discuss the most suitable solution for you and your family.

 Mortgage Lenders use your overall affordability and credit status to gauge how much they are willing to lend you, so your actual job type or title has no impact on the amount of your loan.

-Each lender’s criteria will vary slightly, but the average mortgage applicant can expect to borrow around four and a half times their annual income.
-Using this example, as a member of NHS clinical staff, you may be able to borrow between £61,608 and £204,579 depending on your grade within the standard NHS pay scale for clinical roles.
+Each lender’s criteria will vary slightly, but the average mortgage applicant can expect to borrow anywhere between four & five and a half times their annual income.

 How can Mortgage Broker Services help?